malikashish8/uses/README.md

 * Submit a pull request back to this repo with a clear description of the problem you're solving
 * Ensure your PR passes all current (and new) tests

-## 🌈 Upcoming
+## 🌈 Bucket list

-- [ ] cache password for multiple secrets in a profile
+- [ ] cache password for multiple secrets in a project
 - [x] configure auto-complete
-- [ ] make available for other OSes as well in addition to Mac Darwin
+- [ ] make `uses` available for other OSes as well in addition to Mac Darwin
+- [ ] release on homebrew
+- [ ] add more unit tests